 Jamie New is sixteen and lives on a council estate in Sheffield.
 Jamie doesn’t quite fit in.
 Jamie is terrified about the future.
 Jamie is going to be a sensation.

 Supported by his brilliant loving mum and surrounded by his friends, Jamie overcomes prejudice, beats the bullies and steps out of the darkness, into the spotlight.

 With an original score of catchy pop tunes by lead singer-songwriter of The Feeling, Dan Gillespie Sells and writer Tom MacRae (Doctor Who), this brand-new musical will have everybody talking about Jamie for years to come.

-Former Coronation Street regular Shobna Gulati and the man playing title character Jamie - Layton Williams - chat about the touring version of hit musical Everybody’s Talking About Jamie, which visits Birmingham this month and returns to the Midlands in the summer...
+Former Coronation Street regular Shobna Gulati and the man playing title character Jamie - Layton Williams - chat about the touring version of hit musical Everybody’s Talking About Jamie, which visits Wolverhampton in 2021.

 Everybody’s Talking About Jamie may have come from humble beginnings - it was inspired by a television documentary and premiered in Sheffield - but after only a matter of months it had transferred to the West End.
 Since then, the musical has enjoyed blockbusting success, with five Olivier nominations, an extensive UK tour and a forthcoming feature film version testifying to its incredible popularity.

 The show follows Jamie New’s quest for acceptance on his journey to becoming a drag queen...